adojang/ESC-DASH/README.md

 ## Usage

-Once you have uploaded the code to your board and connected, you should see the dashboard on 'escape.local' in your local browser.
+Once you have uploaded the code to your board and connected, you should see the dashboard on `escape.local` in your local browser.

 ## License